WordPress vs. Joomla: which is better?

 That means you could have the most secure CMS, but if it’s ‘out-of-date,’ you’ve got no chance.
 So how are updates handled?

 Each platform has easy update systems within the dashboard to help keep everything up-to-date.
-There’s the possibility to add plugins or extensions for an additional security layer.
+There’s the possibility to add both Joomla plugins and WordPress plugins for an additional security layer.
 While neither platform is more or less secure, WordPress users must be more vigilant.
 As the most popular platform, Joomla sites aren’t targeted quite so often.

 Both platforms are conceptually against locking users in.
 If you’re unhappy with how things are going, you’re not locked in.
 It’s possible to move your site, at any point, to another host or another platform entirely.
 However, Joomla users risk losing their data altogether.
 That’s only if they fail to log in to your admin once per month — at this point, websites are taken down.